Civil unions and registered partnerships

-In several EU countries, you can make your partnership official without getting married, in the form of a registered partnership (sometimes called a civil partnership).
+In several EU countries, you can make your partnership official without getting married with a civil union or registered partnership.

-Registered partnerships are considered equivalent or comparable to marriage in some – but not all – EU countries.
+Civil unions and registered partnerships are considered equivalent or comparable to marriage in some EU countries.

 All countries that allow same-sex marriages generally recognise same-sex registered partnerships concluded in other countries.

 In countries which do not allow same-sex marriages but which have introduced some form of registered partnership, a same-sex marriage abroad generally gives you the same rights as a registered partnership.

 However, the laws of these EU countries do not provide for registered partnerships:

 Where civil unions are considered equivalent or comparable to marriage, they give you the same rights for immigration purposes: your registered partner will be entitled to come with you if you settle in these countries.

 If you want to move to an EU country which does not recognise registered partnerships at all, your partnership will be considered as a duly attested long-term relationship.
 Your host country must facilitate the entry and residence of your partner.

 Able to stay – thanks to registered partnership

 Nina is an entrepreneur from EU country "A" who was exploring a business opportunity in country "B" and wanted her registered partner Hans – unemployed at the time – to join her there.